Working with and Teaching Students with Anxiety and Depression

 By equipping parents, teachers, professionals and support staff with the knowledge they require to effectively support and guide these individuals onto this path through our challenging and aggressive behaviour management workshops and training.
 You will learn proactive ways of teaching students who exhibit anxious, oppositional and aggressive behaviours.

-Find a challenging behaviour workshop in your area
+Find a challenging Behaviour Management Workshops in your area

-Behaviour Zen offers challenging behaviour courses and workshops across Australia.
+Behaviour Zen offers Challenging Behaviour Courses Online and Managing Challenging Behaviour Workshops across Australia.
 Please browse our offered workshops online and find the right one for you.

 If you have any further questions or require any additional information regarding our events and workshops, please don’t hesitate to contact our support team today.

-As you read the information if you have any concerns about your individual/s, please raise them with the individual’s caregiver/s.
+As you read the information regarding emotional and behavioural difficulties if you have any concerns about your individual/s, please raise them with the individual’s caregiver/s.
 The caregiver can then decide whether to raise these concerns with their local doctor who can provide a referral to the appropriate professional (e.g. paediatrician, psychologist or psychiatrist) for diagnosis and treatment.

 Barnardos: Essex Burns, J.M., Collin, P., Blanchard.
 M., De-Freitas, N. & Lloyd, S. (2008).
 Preventing youth disengagement and promoting engagement.
 Report for the Australian Research Alliance for Children and Youth.